Experience: Joined NPF in 2007; previously a Treasury Analyst at GMAC (now Ally Financial)

 The beauty of planning is there is always an opportunity – it’s more than “things are good when the market is up and things are bad when the market is down.”
 I think the old saying “when life gives you lemons, make lemonade” really holds true with planning – even in tough times, there is usually always an opportunity.
 We can’t control what the markets do but we can control the planning decisions we make along the way.
 By being disciplined with our investment process and taking advantage of planning opportunities you can have really awesome client outcomes.

 What was your journey to the investment world and NPF specifically?

 When I graduated high school, I really wanted to be a trial attorney.
 My plan was to major in finance then eventually go to law school.
 As it turned out, I really enjoyed all the investment classes and at the time, my dad, who worked in the bond industry, started the CFP® program.
-The combination of my investment courses and my dad going through the CFP® program ultimately led to me to pursue the CFA® designation instead of going to law school.
+The combination of my investment courses and my dad going through the CFP® program ultimately led me to pursue the CFA® designation instead of going to law school.
 I spent my first three years out of college at GMAC in Detroit and worked my way through the CFA® program.
-I was fortunate enough to be given the opportunity to join NPF as the firm’s first research analyst, although admittedly, I wasn’t quite as good as of an analyst as Dan, Tyler and Jarred; those guys are really, really smart.
+I was fortunate enough to be given the opportunity to join NPF as the firm’s first research analyst, although admittedly, I wasn’t quite as good an analyst as Dan, Tyler and Jarred; those guys are really, really smart.